Yeh Jawaani Hai Deewani: Release

+Reception

 Critical reception

-Yeh Jawaani Hai Deewani received positive reviews from critics, with praise for its direction, story, screenplay, soundtrack, cinematography, production design, costumes and performances of the cast.

 Giving 4 out of 5 stars, Taran Adarsh of bollywoodhungama.com noted that it "is a revitalizing take on romance and relationships.
 A wonderful cinematic experience, this one should strike a chord with not just the youth, but cineastes of all age-groups."
-Shubhra Gupta of Indian Express with a negative tone stated that, "Yeh Jawaani Hai Deewani is a been-here, seen-this, much-too-long glossy creature, and not much else."
-Saibal Chatterjee of NDTV rated it 3.5/5 and opined that, "Overlong, sluggish and fluffy, it meanders through varied locations as the young lovers/friends seek to reconnect with each other after a few years of being apart."
+Shubhra Gupta of Indian Express stated: "Yeh Jawaani Hai Deewani is a been-here, seen-this, much-too-long glossy creature, and not much else."
+Saibal Chatterjee of NDTV rated it 3.5/5: "Overlong, sluggish and fluffy, it meanders through varied locations as the young lovers/friends seek to reconnect with each other after a few years of being apart."
 Sukanya Verma of Rediff.com gave it 3.5/5 stars and judged, "Yeh Jaawani Hai Deewani is totally worth it!"
 Alisha Coelho of in.com praised Kapoor's "ebullient" performance and gave it 3.5 stars out of 5.

 Rajeev Masand of CNN-IBN gave the film 3 out of 5 stars, concluding "If you are seeking light-hearted mush, you're looking in the right place".
 Ananya Bhattacharya of ZEENEWS.com said the film "is no heavy or preachy business.
 It is meant to be enjoyed and it does its job well.
 Apart from a few parts where the pace of the film drops badly, Mukerji's handiwork is a breezy, enjoyable one."
 She also gave it 3 out of 5 stars.
-Tushar Joshi of DNA opined, "YJHD is a well written film that should be watched for its direction, treatment and some remarkable performances."
+Tushar Joshi of DNA opined: "YJHD is a well written film that should be watched for its direction, treatment and some remarkable performances."
 Anupama Chopra of the Hindustan Times gave 2.5 out of 5 stars and wrote, "there is enough eye-candy in Yeh Jawaani Hai Deewani to see you through, but I wish the film had more meat and less dressing.
 I'm disappointed because there is a truckload of talent here.
 What rankles is what might have been."
 Raja Sen of Rediff.com noted that the film was good-looking but lacked a good story.
 He gave it 2 out of 5 stars.